godprobe/PyNet/Week 2/Wk2_Exercises.md

 	Print that tuple to the screen.

 	Use `pycodestyle` on this script.
 Get the warnings/errors to zero.
-You might need to `'pip install pycodestyle'` on your computer (you should be able to type this from the shell prompt).
-Alternatively, you can type `'python -m pip install pycodestyle'`.
+You might need to '`pip install pycodestyle`' on your computer (you should be able to type this from the shell prompt).
+Alternatively, you can type '`python -m pip install pycodestyle`'.

-5. Read the 'show\_ip\_bgp\_summ.txt' file into your program.
+5. Read the "show\_ip\_bgp\_summ.txt" file into your program.
 From this BGP output obtain the first and last lines of the output.

 	From the first line use the string `.split()` method to obtain the local AS number.